robzahm/StockInfo/README.md

 * Note that MySQL needs read permissions to each folder level in order to read the file and import it, otherwise a permission error will be returned.

 Java Service:
-* change into the java-services directory
+* Change into the java-services directory
 * 'mvn package'
-* Update YML file with your database connection info
+* Update the YML file with your database connection info

 Ember Frontend
-* change into the ember-stockinfo directory
+* Change into the ember-stockinfo directory
 * 'npm install'
 * 'bower install'

 ## Start the Services

 Start the Java server:
-* change into the java-services directory
+* Change into the java-services directory
 * Start the Java server (DropWizard): 'java -jar target/stockinfo-0.1.jar server stockinfo.yml'
 * Sample URL: http://localhost:8080/companies?name=App

 Start the Ember server:
-* change into the ember-stockinfo directory
+* Change into the ember-stockinfo directory
 * 'ember server --proxy http://localhost:8080'

-Access the application at [http://localhost:4200]http://localhost:4200.
+Access the application at [http://localhost:4200](http://localhost:4200).